Bootstrap-Assisted Inference for Generalized Grenander-type Estimators: Implementation

-For ``small" $\ell$ (namely, for $2\ell-1<\q$), the precision requirement (\ref{Rate of convergence condition}) is stronger than consistency, but fortunately it turns out that the requirement can be met as long as $\s$ is larger than $\overline{\q}$.

-Example-specific estimators $\mathcal{\widetilde{D}}_{\q,n}(\x)$ satisfying the consistency requirement (\ref{Consistency condition}) are sometimes readily available.
-For instance, in the case of the \citet{Grenander_1956_SAJ} estimator (i.e., in Example \ref{[Example] Monotone Density Estimation}), we have $\mathcal{D}_{\q}(\x)=\partial^{\q}f_0(\x)/(\q+1)!$, a consistent estimator of which can be based on any consistent estimator of $\partial^{\q}f_0(\x)$, such as a standard kernel estimator or, if the evaluation point $\x$ is near the boundary of the support of $X$, boundary adaptive versions thereof.
+Example-specific estimators $\mathcal{\widetilde{D}}_{\q,n}(\x)$ satisfying the consistency requirement (\ref{Consistency condition}) may be readily available.
+For instance, in the case of the \citet{Grenander_1956_SAJ} estimator described in Example \ref{[Example] Monotone Density Estimation}, we have $\mathcal{D}_\q(\x) = \partial^\q f_0(\x) / (\q + 1)!$, a consistent estimator of which can be based on any consistent estimator of $\partial^\q f_0(\x)$, such as a standard kernel estimator or, if the evaluation point $\x$ is near the boundary of the support of $X$, boundary adaptive versions thereof.

 More generic estimators are also available.
 For specificity, the remainder of this section focuses on estimators of $\mathcal{D}_{j}(\x)$ obtained by applying numerical derivative-type operators to the following (possibly) non-smooth estimator of $\Upsilon_0$: